- Aftercare and Recidivism

 When we learn to identify our addiction, embrace our brokenness, and surrender to God, we begin to bring healing to ourselves and our world.
 Rohr shows how the gospel principles in the Twelve Steps can free anyone from any addiction – from an obvious dependence on alcohol or drugs to the more common but less visible addiction that we all have to sin.

-Drawing on his experience as a psychiatrist working with the chemically dependent, Mai details the various addictions from which we suffer and emphasizes how addiction represents a doomed attempt to assert complete control over our lives.
-This is a compassionate and wise treatment of this important topic, offering a critical yet hopeful guide to a place of freedom based on contemplative spirituality.
+Drawing on his experience as a psychiatrist working with the chemically dependent, Mai details the various addictions we suffer and emphasizes how addiction represents a doomed attempt to assert complete control over our lives.
+This is compassionate and wise treatment of this important topic, offering a critical yet hopeful guide to a place of freedom based on contemplative spirituality.

 Waters uses the story of the Gerasene demoniac in Mark’s Gospel to reframe addiction as a “soul-sickness” that arises from a legion of individual and social vulnerabilities.
 She includes pastoral reflections on oppression, the War on Drugs, trauma, guilt, discipleship, and identity.
 The final chapters focus on practical-care skills that address the challenges of recovery, especially ambivalence and resistance to change.